HolyTy/test/OCI_PublicLB_EN.md

       - Cluster Partition Drive Letter：D:\
       - Mirror Disk Connect：mdc1
       - Servers that can run the group：Node1, Node2
-1. Add Azure probe port resource and configuer it.
+1. Add Azure probe port resource and configure it.
    - Details
      - Probeport：26001
 1. Add custom monitor resource and configure it.